kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 You can not change the transpiler on-the-fly as the appropriate configuration files will not be completely copied (`webpack.config.js` is shared between transpilers).
 If you need to change the transpiler, remove the plugin first, remove leftover configuration files and `node_modules`, and then add the plugin back.

-### Plugin discovery during `prepare`
+### Plugin discovery

-If this plugin is discovered to be missing during the `prepare` phase, the command that triggered the `prepare` will be executed after installation.
-This currently occurs only with `prepare`, `build`, `run`, and `emulate`.
-The reason is because `before_prepare` is already missed by the time the discovery phase occurs, which means that the transformations this plugin performs cannot occur.
-This results in an incomplete project state (which might cause your build to be incorrect).
+If this plugin is discovered to be missing and added during a `prepare`, `build`, etc. command, the `prepare` phase has almost certainly already been executed and has incorrect results.
+Therefore you should ***execute your previous command again*** to ensure correct results.

 ## Usage